Samartha-m3/HVS-UNETR/README.md

  - [RandomIntensityShift](https://docs.monai.io/en/stable/transforms.html#monai.transforms.RandShiftIntensity)

 ## Results
 The current model was trained on image resolution of 224 * 224 * 224 and shows a Dice score of 56.39%.
-Despite a disappointingly low dice score, the generated prediction maps seem fairly accurate, potentially meaning that the evaluation metric assigned wrong weights to compute the scores.
+Despite a low dice score, the generated prediction maps seem fairly accurate, potentially meaning that the evaluation metric assigned wrong weights to compute the scores.
 Given below is an example of the model prediction
 ![result image - .readme_files/result.png](.readme_files/result.png)
 Shown below is the learning pattern across 100 epochs, monitored once every 5 epochs:
 ![plot image - .readme_files/plot.png](.readme_files/plot.png)